hugo-mods/icons/README.md

 It's important that the context is the same as the one passed to the first `partial "icon"`, which is sometimes a bit tricky, hence the next pattern has been invented.

-> :bulb: hugo-mod-icons will automatically keep track of all your referenced icons and only add the ones that are actually needed ONCE.
+> :bulb: The module will automatically keep track of all your referenced icons and only add the ones that are actually needed ONCE.
 No matter how many times you reference one and the same icon.

 ### Data Pattern